pkozul/ha-floorplan/README.md

 #### Switches

 Below is an example of a 'Switches' group, showing how to add switches to your floorplan.
 The appearance of each switch is styled using the appropriate CSS class, based on its current state.
-The `action` is optional, and allows you to specify which service should be called when the entity is clicked.
-The 'domain' is optional, and defaults to either the domain of the entity being clicked (for regular entities), or to 'homeassistant' (for HA group entities).

 ```
         - name: Switches